Questions about Certificate Program

 As you are visiting The Perth Mint, compliance with our security protocols are mandatory.
 This includes:

 - Due to the necessity for appointment times, we require at least 3 business days’ notice for a viewing.

 - Viewings of large metal holding will require more notice.

 - You must inform us of the names of all persons attending the viewing with you prior to the day of your appointment.
 If we do not have the ID of all persons on file, this documentation will need to be faxed or scanned.

 - All persons attending The Perth Mint must bring valid photo and signature ID with them.

 - Persons without ID, or those for whom we have not received prior notification of their attendance, will not be allowed entrance to the collection areas.
 This includes children.

 - Customers are unable to view unallocated or pool allocated metal.

-The Perth Mint runs quarterly stock takes in order to meet our audit requirements.
+The Perth Mint runs regular stock takes in order to meet our audit requirements.
 During this time a ‘lock down’ policy on all physical metal is adopted.
 This means that over the stock take period, metal cannot be viewed, shipped or collected.
 Stock take is typically carried out at the end of the following months: